Do you live in Virginia and you want to install a solar energy system?

 Grid-Tied with battery backup is an alternative to a backup generator.
 However, battery back -up systems require a larger up-front cost, periodic maintenance as well as decreased overall efficacy of the solar system.

 An Off-Grid system is completely independent of the grid.
 Though in some cases, this may be the only option available in remote areas where utility services are unavailable.
-Off-Grid systems solely rely on constant sun for daytime usage and battery storage for inclement weather/evening usage.
+Off-Grid systems solely rely on the constant sun for daytime usage and battery storage for inclement weather/evening usage.
 With an Off-Grid system remember this, No Sun Light equals No Energy.

 You'll need to select between a roof mount and ground mount system

 A majority of solar systems are installed as roof-mounted applications.
 Typically, this is the most desirable location depending on available roof space sufficient enough to accommodate the system size.
 Shading caused by trees and/or other buildings/structures can significantly impact the performance of a solar system.
 That being said, strong consideration of these factors must be taken into account, and a reputable solar installer will factor this into the quote.